-Potential harms of sun protection include skin reactions from sunscreen use, paradoxically increased sun exposure through false reassurance, vitamin D deficiency, reduced physical activity, and anxiety.^{2, 96-98} The previous USPSTF review found very little evidence and limited potential harm from reduced sun exposure, including one trial suggesting that sun protection did not lead to decreased physical activity or increased body mass index in youth.99 We found no recent studies on reduced physical activity as a harm of sun avoidance.
+Potential harms of sun protection include skin reactions from sunscreen use, paradoxically increased sun exposure through false reassurance, vitamin D deficiency, reduced physical activity, and anxiety.^{2, 95-97} The previous USPSTF review found very little evidence and limited potential harm from reduced sun exposure, including one trial suggesting that sun protection did not lead to decreased physical activity or increased body mass index in youth.
+98 We found no recent studies on reduced physical activity as a harm of sun avoidance.

-Sunscreen users may experience irritant, allergic, phototoxic, or photoallergic contact dermatitis after sunscreen use;96 one study of Australian adults over age 40 (n=603) found that 19 percent of users developed an adverse reaction based on use in 1991-1992.100 The previous USPSTF review concluded that sunscreen with a higher SPF may increase intentional sun exposure in healthy student volunteers but in general does not promote paradoxically increased sun exposure, based on six trials.2 More recently, a cross-sectional analysis of data from the National Health and Nutrition Examination Survey (NHANES) (n=3052 white adults) found that frequent sunscreen use was associated with higher odds of multiple sunburns (OR=1.23, 95% CI 1.06 to 1.42, p=0.01).97 A 2010 Danish population-based cross-sectional study (n=3,499) of people ages 15-59 found similar results, and 66 percent of people with sunburn reported using sunscreen to prolong time in the sun.98
+Sunscreen users may experience irritant, allergic, phototoxic, or photoallergic contact dermatitis after sunscreen use;95 one study of Australian adults over age 40 (n=603) found that 19 percent of users developed an adverse reaction based on use in 1991-1992.99 The previous USPSTF review concluded that sunscreen with a higher SPF may increase intentional sun exposure in healthy student volunteers but in general does not promote paradoxically increased sun exposure, based on six trials.2 More recently, a cross-sectional analysis of data from the National Health and Nutrition Examination Survey (NHANES) (n=3052 white adults) found that frequent sunscreen use was associated with higher odds of multiple sunburns (OR=1.23, 95% CI 1.06 to 1.42, p=0.01).96 A 2010 Danish population-based cross-sectional study (n=3,499) of people ages 15-59 found similar results, and 66 percent of people with sunburn reported using sunscreen to prolong time in the sun.97

-Sunlight is the body's main source of vitamin D, which is necessary for calcium absorption.101 Sun exposure is positively associated with vitamin D levels.102-105 An analysis of NHANES 2005-2006 data (n=4495) found an overall 41.6 percent prevalence of vitamin D deficiency in adults (defined as ≤ 20 ng/mL), with highest estimates in black (82.1%) and Hispanic individuals (69.2%) compared to white individuals (30.9%).106 The previous review identified one trial finding that sunscreen use does not significantly decrease vitamin D levels or cause vitamin D deficiency.107 More recently, neither a followup study of Nambour trial participants,108 nor an analysis of NHANES data109 found a decrease in vitamin D levels associated with sunscreen use.
+Sun light is the body's main source of vitamin D, which is necessary for calcium absorption.
+Sun exposure is positively associated with vitamin D levels. $^{101\text{-}104}$ An analysis of NHANES 2005-2006 data (n=4495) found an overall 41.6 percent prevalence of vitamin D deficiency in adults (defined as \leq 20 ng/mL), with highest estimates in black (82.1%) and Hispanic individuals (69.2%) compared to white individuals (30.9%).
+The previous review identified one trial finding that sunscreen use does not significantly decrease vitamin D levels or cause vitamin D deficiency.
+More recently, neither a followup study of Nambour trial participants, or an analysis of NHANES data of NHANES data of the vitamin D levels associated with sunscreen use.

-Minimal ambient sun exposure a few days per week in summer (5-15 minutes for fair-skinned individuals and 15-30 minutes for dark-skinned individuals) may be sufficient to sustain vitamin D concentrations.110-112 The American Cancer Society, the office of the U.S. Surgeon General, and a coalition of seven U.K. medical societies have concluded that the benefits of sun protection outweigh the potential risk of vitamin D deficiency.^{110, 111, 113} The American Academy of Dermatology recommends against obtaining vitamin D from unprotected sun exposure or indoor tanning devices.114
+Minimal ambient sun exposure a few days per week in summer (5-15 minutes for fair-skinned individuals and 15-30 minutes for dark-skinned individuals) may be sufficient to sustain vitamin D concentrations.
+109-111 The American Cancer Society, the office of the U.S. Surgeon General, and a coalition of seven U.K. medical societies have concluded that the benefits of sun protection outweigh the potential risk of vitamin D deficiency. ^{109, 110, 112} The American Academy of Dermatology recommends against obtaining vitamin D from unprotected sun exposure or indoor tanning devices.
+113